robertorosero/pyhtonmig/Doc/library/subprocess.rst

    If *close_fds* is true, all file descriptors except :const:`0`, :const:`1` and :const:`2` will be closed before the child process is executed.
 (Unix only).
+   The default varies by platform:  Always true on Unix.
+On Windows it is true when *stdin*/*stdout*/*stderr* are :const:`None`, false otherwise.
-   Or, on Windows, if *close_fds* is true then no handles will be inherited by the child process.
+   On Windows, if *close_fds* is true then no handles will be inherited by the child process.
 Note that on Windows, you cannot set *close_fds* to true and also redirect the standard handles by setting *stdin*, *stdout* or *stderr*.

-   If *shell* is :const:`True`, the specified command will be executed through the shell.
+   .. versionchanged:: 3.2
+      The default for *close_fds* was changed from :const:`False` to what is described above.

+   *pass_fds* is an optional sequence of file descriptors to keep open between the parent and child.
+Providing any *pass_fds* forces *close_fds* to be :const:`True`.
+(Unix only)

+   .. versionadded:: 3.2
+      The *pass_fds* parameter was added.

    If *cwd* is not ``None``, the child's current directory will be changed to *cwd* before it is executed.
 Note that this directory is not considered when